dougeby/IntuneDocs/intune/windows-hello.md

 	- **Disabled**.
 If you don't want to use Windows Hello for Business, select this setting.
 All other settings on the screen are then unavailable.
 	- **Enabled**.
 Select this setting if you want to configure Windows Hello for Business settings.
 	- **Not configured**.
 Select this setting if you don't want to use Intune to control Windows Hello for Business settings.
-Any existing Windows Hello for Business settings on Windows 10 devices will not be changed.
+Any existing Windows Hello for Business settings on Windows 10 devices is not changed.
 All other settings on the blade are unavailable.

-6. If you selected **Enabled** in the previous step, configure the required settings that will be applied to all enrolled Windows 10 and Windows 10 Mobile devices.
+6. If you selected **Enabled** in the previous step, configure the required settings that is applied to all enrolled Windows 10 and Windows 10 Mobile devices.

  - **Use a Trusted Platform Module (TPM)**.
 A TPM chip provides an additional layer of data security.<br>Choose one of the following values:

 	 - **Required** (default).
 Only devices with an accessible TPM can provision Windows Hello for Business.
 	 - **Preferred**.
 Devices first attempt to use a TPM.
 If this is not available, they can use software encryption.

  - **Require minimum PIN length**/**Require maximum PIN length**.
 Configures devices to use the minimum and maximum PIN lengths that you specify to help ensure secure sign-in.
-The default PIN length is 6 characters, but you can enforce a minimum length of 4 characters.
+The default PIN length is six characters, but you can enforce a minimum length of four characters.
 The maximum PIN length is 127 characters.

  - **Require lowercase letters in PIN**/**Require uppercase letters in PIN**/**Require special characters in PIN**.
 You can enforce a stronger PIN by requiring the use of uppercase letters, lowercase letters, and special characters in the PIN.
 Choose from: